dstanley4/PSYC6060/README.md

 OCB-commitment-study2-analyses.R

-Notice the format of these file name conventions broad categories are on the left and progressively more specific as you move right.
-This ensure files of similar types are clustered together.
+Notice the format of these filenames starts with broad categories  on the left and becomes progressively more specific as you move right.
+This ensure related files are clustered together.